-A.B., 1935, LL.B., 1938, University of Michigan; LL.M., Harvard University, 1939; member of the California and Pennsylvania Bar; Assistant District Attorney, City and County of San Francisco.
+A.B., 1935, LL.B., 1938, University of Michigan; LL.M., Harvard University, 1939; member of the California and Pennsylvania Bar; Clemency and Extradition Secretary to the Governor of California; on leave of absence.

-HERBERT POTHIER, Lecturer in Law
+HERBERT POTHIER, Professorial Lecturer in Law, Emeritus

-Ecole Superieure de Commerce, Switzerland; LL.B., University of California, Hastings College of the Law, 1935; member of the California Bar; practicing attorney in San Francisco; on leave of absence.
+Ecole Superieure de Commerce, Switzerland; LL.B., University of California, Hastings College of the Law, 1935; member of the California Bar; practicing attorney in San Francisco.